textileio/community/docs/hub/app-apis.md

 _[See CLI options](/hub/cli/tt_keys)_

-### User Key
+### User Group Key

+User groups are non-admin groups of users (e.g. app users or beta users) that you want to provide restricted access to your Hub APIs.
+For each user group you want, you create a single _user group key_ that will be used by all members of the group to access your API endpoint (developer or organization).
+Optionally, you can allow users to access your API endpoint using their own private-key identity (and soon additional identity types) and can therefor maintain greater ownership and control of their data in the system.
+For example, your app can create Buckets and Threads on behalf of your user that they sign on device with their own identity.

+#### Managing User Group Keys

+To create a new _user group key_ using `tt key create` and selecting the `user group` option.
+If you are buiding an app in an organization, use `tt key create --org=<name>` to link a new key to the organization not your personal account.
+There is currently no migration tools, so we recommend creating a new organization or using an existing organization when starting a new app (see [Organizations](../hub/accounts.md))

+You can replace your keys in your app at any time and the user will still have access to their Threads and Buckets as long as the key is connected to the same developer or organization.
+If you fully delete your account or organization, data replicated on IPFS through the _user group key_ will **also be removed**.
+So if you remove your account, we highly encourage you to replicate the data on an external IPFS node, provide tools for your users to export or replicate their own account data, or host external Thread Services to migrate your user Thread replication to.

-User keys provide existing external identities (users) access to their own buckets and threads, under the custodianship of the parent account.
-Apps can create Buckets for users or persist and replicate ThreadDB for users.
-A single _user key_ can be added to your app to authenticate many users to your Hub resources.
-To create a new User Key using `tt key create` and selecting the `user` option.
-Also see Identity section and how to use identity providers such as 3Box with user keys.
+Also see Identity section and how to use identity providers such as 3Box with user group keys.

 _[See CLI commands](/hub/cli/tt_keys)_